darrenpmeyer/openc/README.md

-    --user       : connect as a different user than the one in the config file, you must supply the name, you will not be prompted --rsa        : use an RSA soft token stored in ~/.stokenrc
+    --user       : connect as a different user than the one in the config file, you must supply the name, you will not be prompted --rsa        : use an RSA soft token stored in ~/.stokenrc --log        : log openconnect STDERR to stderr.log and STDOUT to stdout.log

 Configuration is in `~/.openc`

 If you use `--password` or `--profile` without a parameter, you need to use `--` to indicate the end of the parameter line, like so:

     openc.pl --profile -- vpn.server.host

+If you set the environment variable `DEBUG` to a True value (e.g. `1`), openc will be more verbose and add timestamps to each thing it writes to the console.

 # Notes